 Applicants must have completed a radiotherapy residency of at least three years.
 International graduates are required to train under a J-1 visa sponsorded by the Educational Commission for Foreign Medical Graduates (ECFMG) and must possess a valid ECFMG certificate to be eligible for consideration.
 At least one year of clinical training in the United States is preferred.

 Consideration of fellowship candidates occurs in June and July for a start date of July 1 the subsequent year.
-After December 1, applications may be considered for any available position on a first-come first-served basis.
+Application deadline is August 1.
 The Radiation Oncology Training Committee interviews candidates at the annual ASTRO meeting and extends offers based on the outcomes from the interviews.

 How to Apply

 If you are interested in applying, contact the program manager, Denise De La Cruz in May or June to request a DISCOVER application account and initiate the process.
-Applications open June 1 and close August 1.
+Applications open mid-May and close August 1.

 MD Anderson Cancer Center is committed to encouraging good health and staying true to our mission to end cancer.
 If you are applying for a GME fellowship or residency program starting on or after July 1, 2016, please be advised that MD Anderson will have instituted a tobacco-free hiring process as part of its efforts to achieve these goals.
 If you are offered an appointment, you will be subject to a Pre-Employment Drug Screen for tobacco compounds in compliance with applicable state laws.
 If you do not pass the urine drug screening which includes testing for tobacco compounds, you CANNOT be appointed at MD Anderson.
 Should you fail to meet this contingency, MD Anderson will withdraw your offer of appointment for the academic year.
 You may reapply for the following academic year, but there are no guarantees that you will be offered a position as many of our programs are already filled for several years out.